Knizhnik-Zamolodchikov equations in Deligne categories: Solutions to dynamical differential equations

 \subsection{Bethe ansatz}

-The Bethe ansatz is a method to simultaneously diagonalize the Gaudin operators $H_i = \sum_{j \neq i} \frac{\Omega_{ij}}{z_i-z_j}$ which appear on the right hand side of the KZ equations.
-We can obtain such eigenvectors from the integral representations of solutions to KZ equations by taking the limit $\hbar \to 0$, and using the steepest descent method, see \cite{RV}.\\
+The Bethe ansatz is a method to find joint eigenvectors of the Gaudin Hamiltonians $H_i = \sum_{j \neq i} \frac{\Omega_{ij}}{z_i-z_j}$ which appear on the right-hand side of the KZ equations.
+One obtains such eigenvectors from the integral representations of solutions to KZ equations by taking the limit $\hbar \to 0$ and using the steepest descend method, see \cite{RV}.\\